nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :information_source: Note: <br>

-  If a lesson is shorter than one hour, the timetable may not display its details properly, such as smaller font size or omitted completely due to limited space in the time block.
+  If a lesson is shorter than one hour, the timetable may not display its details properly, such as using smaller font size or omitting the details completely due to limited space in the time block.

   For example, in Figure 6 below, the class on Monday, 15:00-15:15 is only 15 minutes and thus not displayed with details.
 </div>